savob/savobajic.ca/content/projects/personal/website.md

 }
 ```

 I did encounter issues with the manual toggle code at first.
 This was because I was originally having it run *prior* to the page being loaded so the toggle element wasn't yet rendered.
-This was remedied by enclosing the relevant code in the `window.onload = function () {..}` statement.
+This was remedied by enclosing the relevant code in the `window.onload = function () {..}` statement highlighted above.

 **The toggle for the theme is currently a hyperlink in the footer.** I'll look to maybe put it somewhere easier to find in the future but I feel it is fine there for now.